Robertehill/Basic-role-playing-game/README.md

 Creating/loading a character
   To load a character
-    just type the name of the character(case senitive), hit the create character button
+    just type the name of the character(case senitive), click the create character button
   To create a character,
     type the name you would like,
     choose a class from the drop down menu,